 released the first version of their Reason

 music software system.
-The distinguishing feature of Reason is that the design and layout of the software closely mimics a physical recording studio.
-Virtual devices (synths, effects, mixers) can be dropped in to a virtual equipment rack.
-The rack can be flipped around to access patch points, and virtual patch cords can be drawn to connect devices with one another with an incredible degree of flexibility.
-A sequencer window provides the ability to record and edit MIDI sequencer tracks (later versions of the software has incorporated digital audio recording and editing, as well as a third 'big mixer' designed to mimic the sound and functionality of an SSL 9000 mixer, the physical version of which is often found in many professional multitrack recording studios).
-Unlike the MIDI studio days of old, there are no hassles with dodgy connections, and the audio quality is remarkably clean.
-I dove into this new way of working and have never looked back.
+The distinguishing feature of Reason is its "virtual skeuomorphic" interface.
+The Reason Rack is a window designed to look and work in a manner very similar to the kind of hardware devices found in a physical professional recording studio.
+Virtual devices (synthesizers, effects, utilitities etc) can be inserted into the virtual equipment rack.
+With the press of a Tab key, the image shows the back side of the devices, where virtual patch cords can be drawn to connect devices with one another.
+A sequencer window provides the ability to record and edit MIDI sequencer tracks.
+Later versions of the software introduced digital audio recording and editing in the MIDI sequencer window, as well as a third 'big mixer' window designed to mimic the sound and functionality of an SSL 9000 mixer (the physical version of which is found in a number of professional recording studios).
+Unlike the MIDI studio days of old, there are no hassles with dodgy patch cords and connections, and the audio quality is remarkably clean and clear.
+I dove into this new way of working in 2001, and have never looked back.

-The removal of these major limitations, along with continued incremental upgrades to the core system, has expanded the scope of what can be done with the software beyond my wildest expectations.
-And yet (here's the kicker), files of music which I created in the earliest version of Reason back in 2001 can still be loaded, played and edited in the latest version with no issues or glitches.
-This is a level of backward compatibility which is unheard of in computer software these days.
-I would not have been able to update and remix much of my early and mid Reason-era pieces of mine without this crucial level of support in the software.
+Despite the many revisions to the software over the years, Reason is amazingly backward compatible.
+Reason song file created in the earliest version of Reason, all the way way back to Reason 1.0 in 2001, can still be loaded, played and edited in the latest version of Reason with no issues or glitches.
+This is a level of backward compatibility unheard of in the realm of computer software these days.
+I would not have been able to surgically edit, remix and re-master a large chunk of my Reason-era work without this crucial level of support in the software.